 X-Wing isn't a big game, but it's frenetic.
 In most games, players control at most three or four ships and rely on calculated maneuvring to pick off their enemies while evading deadly asteroid fields and enemy firing lines.
 Equip your starfighters with a choice of pilots and upgrade cards so they better cater to your playstyle, while bringing additional firepower and tactical depth to the field.

-In a nice shake-up, turns are taken simultaneously, with players deciding the movement and combat of each ship in secret before revealing their choices and resolving their effects.
-You could go from dominating the dogfight to drifting alone in space by just one crucial oversight.
+In a nice shake-up, turns are taken simultaneously, with players deciding the movement of each ship in secret before revealing their choices and resolving their effects.
+You've got to outthink your opponent, and can go from dominating the dogfight to drifting alone in space with just one crucial oversight.

 The X-Wing miniatures come painted (handy for anyone who wants to jump straight into a firefight) and each ship has its own attributes, forcing players to balance their own abilities against the advantages of their enemy ships.